galdlop/digit_hf/README.md

-# Reproducible analysis: Time-dependent treatment effect in DIGIT-HF trial
+Reproducible Analysis for: “Time-varying Treatment Effects and Violation of Proportional Hazards in the DIGIT-HF Trial”

-This repository contains code and reconstructed individual-level data to reproduce the Kaplan–Meier curves reported in the DIGIT-HF trial (Bavendiek et al. in N Engl J Med 2025;393:1155-1165) and to test the proportional-hazards assumption.
-Analyses include:
+This repository contains the full code, figures, and reconstructed individual-level data used to perform the statistical reanalysis reported in the following manuscript:

+Time-varying Treatment Effects and Violation of Proportional Hazards in the DIGIT-HF Trial Preprint posted on medRxiv (2025).
+[Link will be added here once available]

+Overview

+The objective of this repository is to provide fully transparent and reproducible code for evaluating whether the treatment effect reported in the DIGIT-HF trial is constant over time, and for illustrating how time-varying estimands can complement or refine the original Cox hazard ratio.

+The analyses include:

-- Reproduction of published KM curves (from digitized points).
+1. Reproduction of trial curves

+Reconstruction of individual patient data (IPD) from published Kaplan–Meier curves using the Guyot et al. algorithm.

+Validation by replicating the original Cox result.

+2. Proportional hazards assessment

+Cox proportional hazards model

-- Cox proportional-hazards model and Schoenfeld residuals test (cox.zph).
+Schoenfeld residuals and cox.zph PH test

-- Scaled Schoenfeld Residuals vs. Time.
+Scaled Schoenfeld residuals vs. time
-- Log-Log Survival Curves.
-- Time-varying hazard ratio estimation (Cox with time interaction).
-- Modeling and plotting a Landmark Analysis at 12 months.
-- Plots and scripts to reproduce figures.

-**Important note:** Data in `/data/reconstructed_ipd.csv` are reconstructed from published curves (Guyot et al. approach).
-They are not original patient-level data and should be interpreted accordingly.

-## How to reproduce

-1. Place your reconstructed IPD (CSV) in `/data/reconstructed_ipd.csv` with columns:
-   - `id` (unique identifier)
-   - `time` (time to event or censoring, same units as figure)
-   - `status` (1=event, 0=censored)
-   - `arm` (0=control/placebo, 1=treatment/digitoxin)
-2. Run the code.
+Log–log survival curves

+3. Time-varying treatment effect

+Flexible parametric survival model (Royston–Parmar, stpm2)

+Estimated time-varying hazard ratio HR(t)

+Comparison with overall Cox average hazard ratio (AHR)

+4. Landmark estimands

+Period-specific hazard ratios at 6, 12, 18, and 24 months

+Interpretation consistent with modern regulatory and estimand frameworks

+5. Code for all figures

+All plots used in the manuscript (PH diagnostics, HR(t), log–log curves)

+Exported to /figures/ during execution

+Important Note on the Data

+The file:

+/data/reconstructed_ipd.csv

+contains reconstructed individual-level survival data generated from digitized Kaplan–Meier curves, following the validated method of:

+Guyot P, Ades AE, Ouwens MJNM, Welton NJ.
+Enhanced secondary analysis of survival data: reconstructing IPD from published Kaplan–Meier curves.
+BMC Med Res Methodol.
+2012.

+These are not the original patient-level data from DIGIT-HF.
+Reconstructed IPD allow highly accurate replication of published results but may differ slightly in event times or censoring patterns.

+All analyses should be interpreted with this in mind.